-Student signature Date My signature does not necessarily mean that I agree with the rating.
-It does, however, signify my review of the evaluation, the opportunity to discuss any questions with the instructor and also the opportunity to reply below.
+Student signature Date

+My signature does not necessarily mean that I agree with the rating.
+I discuss any questions with the instructor and also the opportunity to re t does, however, signify my review of the evaluation, the opportunity to

+Instructor signature Date

-Instructor signature Date Instructor signature Date
+Instructor signature Date

+Instructor signature Date

-Please sign and return to instructor.
+Please sign and re eturn to instructor.

-Suggested Guidelines/Criteria for Evaluating Student's Professional Capabilities: Cleanliness and Orderliness
+Suggested Guidelines/Criteria for Evaluating Student's Professional Capabilities:

+Cleanliness and Orderliness

-Leaves working area clean and neat Replenishes supplies and reagents Practices proper care and use of lab equipment and disposal of biohazardous waste Assignments/reports are neat, clean, orderly Ensures that common lab areas are clean & reagents put away before leaving lab
+Leaves working area clean and neat Replenishes supplies and reagents Practices proper care and use of lab equipment and disposal of biohazardous waste Assignments/reports are neat, clean, orderly Ensures that common lab areas are clean and reagents put away before leaving lab